-The Company initiated several restructuring actions in 2013 and 2012 to further reduce the Company's overall cost structure.
-These restructuring actions included the closures of three manufacturing facilities during 2013 as well as the reorganization of certain operations.
-These and future cost reduction actions are expected to have a positive impact on operating earnings in 2014 and in future years.
-In addition, the Company expects to identify other cost reduction opportunities in connection with acquired businesses and possibly take further actions in 2014, which may result in significant additional restructuring charges.
+The Company initiated several restructuring actions in 2014 and 2013 to further reduce the Company's overall cost structure.
+These restructuring actions included the closures of nine manufacturing facilities during 2014 as well as the reorganization of certain operations.
+These and future cost reduction actions are expected to have a positive impact on operating earnings in 2015 and in future years.
+In addition, the Company expects to identify other cost reduction opportunities and possibly take further actions in 2015, which may result in significant additional restructuring charges.
 These restructuring actions will be funded by cash generated from operations and cash on hand or, if necessary, by utilizing the Company's credit facilities.